Grus Sentencing – Affidavits Needed

 On October 1, 2013, terrified mother of two Hanadi Mohammed came to the Ottawa Police begging for help.
 Her brutal husband Hamid Ayoub had threatened her with a knife in front of the children because she had reported his abuse to the police.
 A few weeks earlier she had run from her husband at Ottawa airport, called 911 and taken the children to a friend’s home.

-Detective Erin McMullen (then Erin Lehman) of the Intimate Partner Violence Unit interviewed Hanadi and assured her “From what it sounds like right now, I definitely have enough grounds that I have to charge him.
+Detective Erin McMullan (then Erin Lehman) of the Intimate Partner Violence Unit interviewed Hanadi and assured her “From what it sounds like right now, I definitely have enough grounds that I have to charge him.
 In Ontario, if we get information like this, we have to lay a charge.
 We don’t have any choice,”

 “… if I don’t do anything and I have this information and something happens to you, then I’m in big trouble for not protecting you.”
-Ottawa Police Detective Erin McMullen to abused wife Hanadi Mohammed
+Ottawa Police Detective Erin McMullan to abused wife Hanadi Mohammed

-McMullen promised the desperate Hanadi that the very next day she would arrange assistance for her, schedule another officer to interview the two children, and would personally call to update her.
+McMullan promised the desperate Hanadi that the very next day she would arrange assistance for her, schedule another officer to interview the two children, and would personally call to update her.

-McMullen didn’t arrange assistance for Hanadi, didn’t call her, and failed to arrange the interview of the children.
+McMullan didn’t arrange assistance for Hanadi, didn’t call her, and failed to arrange the interview of the children.

 Like many abused women with limited English and no support, Hanadi ended up returning to her violent husband for years of further terror and violence.
 This according to sworn testimony.